 …we created a more contemporary feel, but with some traditional touches so as not to divorce it from its historical location.

 As our clients entertain a lot, they saw this as more of an adult area, with space to cook, dine and relax.

 We replaced the original paving with sawn limestone in a light, creamy colour.
 This not only complements the indoor flooring, thus achieving the smooth transition from interior to exterior, but also marries very well with the soft red brick boundary walls.

-The lawn was removed and the slope to the rear bought up to level and paved, providing a larger, and more useable, outdoor entertaining space for the whole family to enjoy.
+The lawn was removed and the slope to the rear brought up to level and paved, providing a larger, and more usable, outdoor entertaining space for the whole family to enjoy.
 By bringing the slope up it also brings the wonderful vista out over the fields into view from a seated position at the table at the bottom of the garden.

 Our clients wanted space to cook and we incorporated their existing barbecue into a small bar area which is at right angles to the boundary wall, where one or two people can sit and be sociable with the chef whilst he or she is cooking.